Casey White prison escape: Capture

-On May 9, 2022, authorities in Evansville, Indiana received a surveillance video of the couple washing the pickup truck from a car wash employee.
+On May 9, 2022, authorities in Evansville, Indiana, received a surveillance video of the couple washing the pickup truck from a car wash employee.
 They were later spotted in another video getting into a gray Cadillac DTS.
 An Evansville police officer saw the vehicle at a Motel 41, and called for additional units.
 The couple left the motel and entered the car with Casey White driving.

 A chase ensued on US 41, and Casey drove onto a grassy field.
-A police vehicle rammed the Cadillac causing it to flip into a ditch.
+A police vehicle rammed the Cadillac, causing it to flip into a ditch.

 As law enforcement converged on the vehicle, Casey White surrendered to authorities without incident, but Vicky was suffering from a gunshot wound to the head.
 Casey told officers, "Please help my wife.
 She shot herself in the head and I didn't do it."
-Authorities said there was no indication they were married.
+Authorities said there was no indication Casey and Vicky were married.
 Vicky was rushed to a local hospital, and pronounced dead hours later.
 Her death was ruled a suicide.
-Her interment took place at Center Hill Cemetery in Lexington, Alabama on May 14.
+Her interment took place at Center Hill Cemetery in Lexington, Alabama, on May 14.

 The State of Alabama eventually gave a person who chose to remain anonymous a $5,000 reward for information leading up to the capture.

 Alleged perpetrators

 Casey White

-Casey Cole White (born August 20, 1983) had a criminal record that stretched for at least a decade.
+Casey Cole White (born August 20, 1983) was serving a 75-year sentence at the time of the escape.
 In 2012, he was sentenced to three years in prison for beating his brother in the face and head with the handle of an axe-sledgehammer.
 In March 2016, he was sentenced to 75 years in prison for seven counts that included attempted murder and robbery.

-In 2020, while serving his 75 year sentence at the William E. Donaldson Correctional Facility, he allegedly confessed to an investigator for the 2015 stabbing death of Connie Ridgeway, a 59 year old resident of Rogersville, Alabama, and was charged with two counts of capital murder.
+In 2020, while at the William E. Donaldson Correctional Facility, he allegedly confessed to an investigator to the 2015 stabbing death of Connie Ridgeway, a 59-year-old resident of Rogersville, Alabama, and was charged with two counts of capital murder.
 He was therefore transferred to a detention center in Lauderdale County to face trial for the murder of Ridgeway.
 After being transferred, White recanted his confession and pleaded not guilty by reason of insanity.

-White is 6 foot 9 inches tall (2.06 meters) with his body covered with tattoos, some being white supremacist symbols.
+White is 6 ft 9 in and heavily tattooed, with some being white supremacist symbols.
 He was 38 years old at the time of the escape.